Nunoc99/SVPI-TP2/README.md

 in Artificial Intelligence, such as neural networks, particularly those capable of recognising the characters in the from the MNIST dataset.
-Therefore, in addition to segmentation techniques to isolate the elements to be classified, it will be necessary to define and train a neural network that will recognise the MNIST database as well as possible and integrate its database and integrate its use into the final programme.
+Therefore, in addition to segmentation techniques to isolate the elements to be classified, it will be necessary to define and train a neural network that will recognise the MNIST database as well as possible and integrate its database and integrate its use into the final program.

 > _**PT**_